cjw102/Markdown-Directions/README.md

 ## Instructions
 1. Preheat oven to 350 degrees Fahrenheit.
 2. Rinse brown rice in strainer.
+3. Remove chickpeas from can and drain water.
-2. Cut broccoli and avocado into small pieces using knife.
+4. Cut broccoli and avocado into small pieces using knife.
-3. Cut tofu into small squares using knife.
+5. Cut tofu into small squares using knife.
-4. Place rice in pot and fill with water until rice is completely submerged.
+6. Place rice in pot and fill with water until rice is completely submerged.
+7. Place pot on stove and set heat to 'medium'.
+Let rice cook for 20 minutes, or until it is sufficiently soft.
+8. When the oven has finished preheating, place broccoli and tofu on baking pan and place in the oven.
+For extra flavor, add olive oil and salt onto the broccoli.
+Leave in oven for 45 minutes.
+9. When all items are finished cooking, mix into bowl.
+10. Enjoy your meal!